UKHomeOfficeForms/hof/README.md

 should you not want to throw a Cookies required error when requesting the app with specific URLs.
 Kubernetes healthcheck URLs are provided as defaults if no overrides are supplied.

-## Service Unavailable (Service Paused)
+## Service Unavailable
 Allows a service to be paused when required and then resumed.
 It ensures that anyone using the service that lands on any part of the form is diverted to a "Service Unavailable" page which will communicate to the user that the service is not available at this time.

 ### Usage
 - Set the `SERVICE_PAUSED` env to `true` in your service.